Jaymax15/EldenRing-Settings-Remasterd/README.md

 **[Easy Anti-Cheat Toggler](https://www.nexusmods.com/eldenring/mods/90)**

 ## Instructions for How to install
-1. Download Settings Remasterd from this git hub 'click code, then download zip'

-2. Download the required files from the first link.
+1. Download the required files from the first link.
   "you can get an updated version of Seamless Co-op from the second link but compatability may be an isue."

-3. Unzip all the downloaded files and copy them directly into you Eldenring Game folder.
+2. Unzip all the downloaded files and copy them directly into you Eldenring Game folder.

-4. Run the Easy Anti-Cheat toggler and also insure steam is open.
+3. Run the Easy Anti-Cheat toggler and also insure steam is open.

-5. Start "eldenring_online.exe" and enjoy! 😁
+4. Start "eldenring_online.exe" and enjoy! 😁
    "Find more info on how to use Seamless Co-op from the second link."

 ## Credits